telerik/kendo-ui-core/docs/controls/editors/upload/troubleshoot/troubleshooting.md

 ## Layout Related

-### **Select** Button Is Partially Visible and Has No Text
+### The Select Button Is Partially Visible and Has No Text

-Kendo UI Upload uses an opacity filter to overlay the default file input's **Select** button.
+The [Kendo UI Upload widget](http://demos.telerik.com/kendo-ui/upload/index) uses an opacity filter to overlay the default file input's **Select** button.
 This filter is implemented as an ActiveX control in Internet Explorer 8 versions and older.
 As such, it is subject to security settings and can be disabled.
 Below is the sample image of an affected component:

 ![](/controls/editors/upload/upload-activex.png)